LinWeizheDragon/transformers/docs/source/en/model_doc/flmr.md

 There are several versions of FLMR available:
 - **FLMR**: available as `LinWeizheDragon/FLMR`.
 The original version of the proposed FLMR model, which uses 9 Regions-of-Interest to improve scene understanding.
-- **PreFLMR**: available as `LinWeizheDragon/PreFLMR_ViT-G`.
+- **PreFLMR**: available as `LinWeizheDragon/PreFLMR_ViT-G`/`LinWeizheDragon/PreFLMR_ViT-H`/`LinWeizheDragon/PreFLMR_ViT-L`/`LinWeizheDragon/PreFLMR_ViT-B`.
 The follow-up work of FLMR.
 PreFLMR was pretrained on a wide range of knowledge-intensive multi-modal retrieval tasks.
+PreFLMR was proposed in [PreFLMR: Scaling Up Fine-Grained Late-Interaction Multi-modal Retrievers](https://arxiv.org/abs/2402.08327) by Weizhe Lin, Jingbiao Mei, Jinghong Chen, and Bill Byrne.

 Applications: